zyazyaG/Kings_County_Home_Price_Analysis/references/instructions.md

        - This is helpful for your future self and anyone of your colleagues that needs to view your notebook.
 Without this context, you’re implicitly asking your peers to invest a lot of energy to help solve your problem.
 Help them to jump into your project by providing them the purpose of this Jupyter Notebook.
     - Explanation of the data sources and where one can retrieve them
        - Whenever possible, link to the corresponding data dictionary
-    - Custom functions and classes are imported from Python modules and are not created directly in the notebook.
+    - Custom functions are imported from Python modules and are not created directly in the notebook.
 As soon as you have a working function in one of your exploratory notebooks, copy it over to `src` so it is reusable.
     - At least 3 meaningful data visualizations, with corresponding interpretations.
 All visualizations are well labeled with axes labels, a title, and a legend (when appropriate)
     - Take the time to make sure that you craft your story well, and clearly explain your process and findings in a way that clearly shows both your technical expertise and your ability to communicate your results!
 10. An "Executive Summary" Keynote/PowerPoint/Google Slide presentation (delivered as a PDF export) that explains what you have found.